Nearly half of brand medicine spending goes to the supply chain and others

 3)Where does nearly 50% of spending on brand medicines go?Your pharmacyThe biopharmaceutical companyThe supply chain and other entities — Nearly half of spending on brand medicines – the sum of all payments made at the pharmacy or paid on a claim to a health care provider - went to the supply chain and other entities in 2018, and not to the biopharmaceutical companies that research, develop and manufacture the medicines.
 More ►The government

-4)Insurers negotiate discounts on medicines, but what percentage of insured patients pay out of pocket based on the list price?5%50% — More than half of all commercially insured patients' out-of-pocket spending is based on the full list price of their medicines.
+4)Insurers negotiate discounts on medicines, but what percentage of insured patients pay out of pocket based on the list price?5%49% — Half of all commercially insured patients' out-of-pocket spending is based on the full list price of their medicines.
 More ►15%0%

 5)Does my coupon count toward my deductible and out-of-pocket maximum?YesNoIt depends — Normally, cost sharing paid by copay coupons count toward a patient’s deductible and out-of-pocket maximum.
 However, many insurers and pharmacy benefit managers are implementing copay accumulator programs that change how copay assistance for some medicines applies to patient cost sharing.
 When this tactic is applied, copay coupons do not count toward a patient’s deductible or out-of-pocket maximum.
 Unfortunately, a a new rule from the Administration also supports allowing payers to use this tactic to limit how much cost-sharing assistance can help patients at the pharmacy counter.
 More ►

 6)How much are hospitals marking up the cost of medicines?700% — Even after negotiations with payers, hospitals still receive nearly 2.5 times more than what they paid to acquire medicine.
 More ►25%100%10%